 <<< I want to at least be more proficient at what we've worked on so far before coming back in.
 Does that make sense? >>>>

-That’s a bit like saying: I want to loose 20 pounds first before I start working out or going to gym, so I’m at least more proficient on the work out machines. 🙂
+That’s a bit like saying: I want to lose 20 pounds first before I start working out or going to the gym, so I’m at least more proficient on the workout machines. 🙂

 Just like going to the gym is The whole point of taking lessons, is getting more proficient.